The Cool It! Climate Leadership Training program develops and empowers young sustainability champions in schools in British Columbia.

 - Lowered greenhouse gas emissions in the province by 43,907 tonnes

 BCSEA's Cool It!
-Environmental Educators in 2016-2017 are Karly Pinch, Kelly Nordin, and Manon Gartside.
+Environmental Educators in 2017-2018 are Manon Gartside, Laura Bamsey, Sarah Osborne, Tiffany Johnson, and Kelly Nordin.
 We piloted the renewed Cool It!
 Climate Leadership Training program in the 2016-17 school year and received feedback from the teachers.
 Here is what some of the teachers are saying about the Cool It! program:

 “My students really enjoyed this challenge and I heard only positive comments from parents.
 I have participated in many of the former Climate Change Showdown challenges in the past and it is always a highlight of the year.
 A very worthwhile program.”